Preferences

 This movie’s so beautiful, and it’s everything that I’ve ever wanted to do.

-I got an endless well for that,” explained Mamadou Athie, who provides the voice for Wade Ripple in Elemental.
+explained Mamadou Athie, who provides the voice for Wade Ripple in Elemental.

 Yet even with previous experience working on animated features, his recollections highlighted the tiring yet fun sensations that surrounded the overall efforts involved.

-I didn’t know that four to five hours in a booth could be so draining, in the most exhilarating way,”
+I didn’t know that four to five hours in a booth could be so draining, in the most exhilarating way.

-“You’re putting every bit of yourself into the performance because you’re creating a lot of images in your mind,” he underlined regarding the emotional investment.
+You’re putting every bit of yourself into the performance because you’re creating a lot of images in your mind,” he underlined regarding the emotional investment.

 You’re doing take after take and we’re going for it every time.
-And by the end of it, I felt like I needed to take a nap, but it was a great feeling,” said Athie of his own sensations, working hard to make sure that every voiced line or sound was conveyed to perfection.
+And by the end of it, I felt like I needed to take a nap, but it was a great feeling, [/box] said Athie of his own sensations, working hard to make sure that every voiced line or sound was conveyed to perfection.

 As for the pairing of his voice work and the animations, Athie recognized that it’s “really hard to comprehend what they did,” excited by the outcome of the Elemental movie project, along with meeting the animators and gaining an appreciation for their work.